Here Are The 'Outside The Box' Progressive Ideas 2020 Democrats Are Pitching

 Pshhh.
 No. Come on.

-After all, one of the biggest story lines going into 2020 is a disagreement within the Democratic Party over strategy.
+After all, one of the biggest storylines going into 2020 is a disagreement within the Democratic Party over strategy.

 It can be easy to get hyperbolic about it (is there a "Democratic civil war"?
 Are Dems in disarray?), but there is definitely a question about the best way to win in 2020: aim for the middle and try to pick up disaffected Trump voters and moderates, or energize the left to turn out?
 (And, importantly, can anyone do both?)